How to Connect a Computer to a Digital Set Top Box Using the TV Tuner Card

 Despite their dwindling sales, desktop computers are still available and remain a common form-factor worldwide.
 In developing countries, in particular, use of desktops will probably remain popular for a long time, and so will the habits that go along with using them.
 Out of many, the use of computers as television sets is still trendy.

-This can be done via USB TV set Box or the PCI TV tuner card.
+This can be done via USB digital set Box or the PCI TV tuner card.

 Common capture cards support both analog and digital signal transmissions.
 Much as analog TV is meant to be a thing of the past, quite a number of countries continue to transmit analog signals.